EBIvariation/eva-pipeline/README.md

 ### Environment

 * `spring.profiles.active`: "production" to keep track of half-executed jobs using a job repository database, "test" to use an in-memory database that will record a single run
-* `app.opencga.path`: Path to the OpenCGA configuration folder. `eva-pipeline/src/main/resources/opencga/` is a valid path.
-Remember to configure there your connection in the file `conf/storage-mongodb.properties`.
+* `app.opencga.path`: Path to the OpenCGA configuration folder.
+The eva-pipeline root folder is a valid path.
+Remember to configure there your database connection in the file `conf/storage-mongodb.properties`.

 Database credentials used to connect to a MongoDB instance.
 See [MongoDB options documentation](https://docs.mongodb.com/manual/reference/program/mongo/#options).
 The database and collection names are listed below in the "Database parameters" section.